Yago Iglesias: Career

 On 16 June 2023, Iglesias was appointed in charge of Pontevedra CF in Segunda Federación.
 On 28 May 2025, after achieving promotion after finishing first in their group, he left the club.

 On 19 June 2025, Iglesias was named as the new manager of Primera Federación side CD Lugo on a contract for the upcoming campaign.
+He was sacked the following 22 March, after a 1–1 draw against Arenas Club de Getxo earlier the same day.

+On 10 June 2026, Iglesias was appointed in charge of Real Avilés Industrial CF, also in division three, on a two-year contract.